 Splits stretch the thighs and pelvis muscles substantially, thus improving the overall flexibility of the lower body.
 This exercise requires constant practice to achieve a perfect split.

 - Sit on the ground and stretch the legs out to the side.

-- Bend forward stretching your arms, and bring the chest as near as possible to the floor.
+- Bend forward, stretching your arms, and bring the chest as close to the floor as possible.

 - While straightening, take deep breaths.

 - Stretches the thigh muscles